-Criteria JORC Code explanation Commentary Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
+Criteria JORC Code explanation Commentary Quality of assay Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+The nature, quality and appropriateness of the The analytical technique for base metals is a mixed acid digest with an MS data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 The analytical technique for base metals is a mixed acid digest with an MS determination of metal concentrations.
-Gold will be assayed by fire assay Laboratory QA/QC samples involve the use of blanks, duplicates, standards (certified reference materials) and replicates Helix also inserts blanks and certified references materials into the sample stream to monitor laboratory performance.
+Gold will be assayed by fire assay Laboratory QA/QC samples involve the use of blanks, duplicates, standards (certified reference materials) and replicates.
+Helix also inserts blanks and certified references materials into the sample stream to monitor laboratory performance.
 Helix is not aware of any new information or data that materially effects the information in these announcements.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 Assays results are validated by standard relational database procedures and are verified by Helix management.
 Assay data are not adjusted.
 Geological data is collected using handwritten graphical log sheets, which detail geology (weathering, structure, alteration, mineralisation), sample quality, sample interval and sample number.
 QA/QC inserts (standards, duplicates, blanks) are added to the sample stream.
-RQD and magnetic susceptiblity data is collected using a datalogger.
-Alls logged data, the assay data received from the laboratory, and survey data is loaded into a secure Access database and verified.
+RQD and magnetic susceptibility data is collected using a datalogger.
+All logged data, the assay data received from the laboratory, and survey data is loaded into a secure Access database and verified.